phpMussel/phpMussel/_docs/readme.de.txt

     - Festlegen ob phpMussel, falls möglich, die Sprach-Einstellung mit dem Sprach-Wert von einkommenden Anfragen festlegen soll (HTTP_ACCEPT_LANGUAGE).
 0 - Nein [Standardeinstellung], 1 - Ja.
+    "lang_acceptable"
+    - The "lang_acceptable" directive tells phpMussel which languages may be accepted by the script from "lang" or from "HTTP_ACCEPT_LANGUAGE".
+This directive should -ONLY- be modified if you're adding your own customised language files or forcibly removing language files.
+The directive is a comma delimited string of the codes used by those languages accepted by the script.
     "quarantine_key"
     - phpMussel ist in der Lage, Versuche von Datei-Uploads in einem Quarantäne-Verzeichnis zu isolieren, sofern Sie dies tun wollen.
 Nutzer,